towersvault/shinpokered/README.md

   - Audio engine has been back-ported from Yellow version
     - Fixes some channel conflicts between cries and the low-health alarm
     - Fixes some audio hiccups with Yellow's color palettes on the GBC
-    - Press SELECT on the option menu to change the audio mixing option
+    - Press SELECT on the option menu to go to the extra menu and change the audio mixing option under "AUDIO"
   - Fuschia gym plays the correct sfx when getting the TM from Koga
   - Vermilion gym plays the correct sfx when getting the TM from Surge
   - Restored sfx for getting a badge